 This guidance is for the events sector – in particular organisers of events.
-It comes into effect immediately – 20 July 2020 - and extends until further notice.
-Guidance will be reviewed and updated on a regular basis in line with the regular three weekly review of lockdown requirements.
-Please ensure you use the latest version by checking the Coronavirus (COVID-19) guidance on our website.
+It will be reviewed and updated on a regular basis in line with Scotland's Strategic Framework.

 The events sector is diverse, consisting of a range of small, medium and large businesses, many of which will also provide services for other sectors such as cultural, community, sporting and business activities.
 This guidance may therefore be read alongside similar Scottish Government guidance prepared specifically for other sectors.

 We want a strong events sector to help drive Scotland's economic recovery and future prosperity.
 Event organisers should therefore use this guidance to look forward and engage with trade union or workforce representatives early in their plans for restart to develop workplace specific plans for a managed transition away from current restrictions, allowing sufficient time for that joint work.
 And while those plans should be fully developed, with measures put in place and tested where possible, they should not be implemented as yet.

 The Scottish Government is keen to build confidence and create the right environment for supporting safer work as we continue to live with COVID-19.

 We have worked with employers, trade unions, local authorities and representatives from across the events sector to ensure this guidance is evidence-based, fair and ethical, clear and realistic.
 We welcome the extensive work that trade bodies, industry groups and individual businesses have already done to plan ahead for safe workplaces through practical measures and draft guidelines aimed at ensuring the safety of workforce and the public is at the centre of operational plans for re-starting the sector.
 As each event is different, it is for individual businesses to work with trade union or workforce representatives to determine how best to apply this guidance in their circumstances.